jihunhwang/jihunhwang.github.io/_pages/links.md

 <ul>

 <li><a href="https://researchseminars.org/">Research Seminars</a>.
 Provides a list of online seminars/conferences in mathematics, computer science, physics, and biology.
 Open to everyone.</li>

+<li><a href="https://www.ccs.neu.edu/~rancohen/cryptotalks.html">Cryptography Online Talks</a>.
+A comprehensive list of seminars and conferences in cryptography and cyber security.</li>

 <li><a href="https://people.math.umass.edu/~hacking/gradstudents/">Resources for graduate students</a> and suggested reading in algebraic geometry by <a href="https://people.math.umass.edu/~hacking">Paul Hacking</a>.</li>